SystemsApproach/private5g/radio.rst

-The 4G approach to multiplexing downstream transmissions is called *Orthogonal Frequency-Division Multiple Access (OFDMA)*, a specific application of OFDM that multiplexes data over a set of 12 orthogonal subcarrier frequencies, each of which is modulated independently.\ [#]_ The “Multiple Access” in OFDMA implies that data can simultaneously be sent on behalf of multiple users, each on a different subcarrier
+The 4G approach to multiplexing downstream transmissions is called *Orthogonal Frequency-Division Multiple Access (OFDMA)*, a specific application of OFDM that multiplexes data over a set of 12 orthogonal (non-interfering) subcarrier frequencies, each of which is modulated independently.\ [#]_ The “Multiple Access” in OFDMA implies that data can simultaneously be sent on behalf of multiple users, each on a different subcarrier